 - If Join set pts is selected, two contours will be

-joined with a connecting line between the selected points in the contours.
+joined with a pair of connecting lines between the selected points in the contours.

 - For open contour type objects, the contours can be concatenated end to